Jacquetta of Luxembourg: Family and ancestry

-Early life

 First marriage

 On 22 April 1433 at age 17, Jacquetta married John of Lancaster, 1st Duke of Bedford, at Thérouanne.
 The Duke was the third son of King Henry IV of England and Mary de Bohun, and thus the grandson of John of Gaunt, 1st Duke of Lancaster, himself the third son of King Edward III.
 The marriage was childless, and the Duke died on 15 September 1435 at Rouen.
 As was customary at the time, Jacquetta retained the title of her first husband after her second marriage and was always known as the Duchess of Bedford, this being a higher title than that of countess.
 Jacquetta inherited one-third of the Duke's main estates as her widow's share.

 Second marriage

 On Jacquetta's journey to England, she was escorted by Sir Richard Woodville, who was commissioned by Henry VI of England.
 During the journey, Jacquetta and Richard fell in love and married in secret (before 23 March 1437), without seeking the king's permission.
 Jacquetta had been granted dower lands following her first husband's death on condition that she not remarry without a royal licence.
 On learning of the marriage, Henry VI refused to see them, but was mollified by the payment of a fine of £1000.
 The marriage was long and very fruitful: Jacquetta and Richard had fourteen children, including the future Queen consort Elizabeth Woodville.
 She lost her first-born son Lewis to a fever when he was 12 years old.

 By the mid-1440s, the Woodvilles were in a powerful position.
 Jacquetta was related to both King Henry and Queen Margaret by marriage.
 Her sister, Isabelle de Saint Pol, married Margaret's uncle Charles du Maine while Jacquetta was the widow of Henry VI's uncle.
 She outranked all ladies at court with the exception of the queen.
 As a personal favourite, she also enjoyed special privileges and influence at court.
 Margaret influenced Henry to create her husband Baron Rivers in 1448, and he was a prominent partisan of the House of Lancaster as the Wars of the Roses began.